qbonenfant/approx_counter/README.md

     -lim, --limit INTEGER
           limit the number of kmer used after initial counting, default is 500 -v, --verbosity INTEGER
-          Level of details printed out
-    -e, --exact_file STRING
+          Level of details printed out (fixed for the moment) -e, --exact_file STRING
           path to export the exact k-mer count, if needed.
 Default: no export -o, --out_file STRING